Cannabis Made Clear

 Impaired ability to remember, concentrate, pay attention Regular cannabis use is associated with mild cognitive impairment (such as difficulties in learning, making decisions and memory recall), which are often resolved with periods of abstinence.
 When regular use begins in adolescence and continues through young adulthood, cognitive impairment may be greater and long-term.
 Research suggests that cognitive deficits may be diminished with abstinence.

 Cannabis use disorder An estimated one in three people who consume cannabis will develop a problem with their use; 9% of people will develop a cannabis use disorder.
 This number rises to 17% for those who started consuming cannabis in adolescence.
-The risk of addiction is between 25% and 50% for those who consume cannabis daily.
+The risk of cannabis use disorder is between 25% and 50% for those who consume cannabis daily.
 (For comparison, the CAMH 2014 Cannabis Policy Framework reported the probability of developing a dependence is about 68% for nicotine, 23% for alcohol and 21% for cocaine.)
 Learn more about cannabis use disorder and its risk factors.

-Psychosis; schizophrenia Regular cannabis use can increase the risk of developing schizophrenia and/or experiencing psychosis; those with a family history of psychosis and/or schizophrenia are at the greatest risk.
+Psychosis; schizophrenia Regular cannabis use may increase the risk of developing schizophrenia and/or experiencing psychosis; those with a family history of psychosis and/or schizophrenia are at the greatest risk.
 For individuals without a family history, regular cannabis use is still a risk factor for these disorders, especially with frequent use and consumption of products high in THC, and if consumption began in adolescence.
 Learn more about cannabis and mental health.

 Effects on the developing brain